 If you’re searching for a new travel trailer that is lightweight and offers a bunk room, the Coachmen Freedom Express Travel Trailer 292BHDS is an excellent option.
 This lightweight trailer can be towed by some half-ton pickup trucks.
 The trailer also features a large slideout in the main living area, giving you more room for the family.
 Like most RVs this size, you get a full kitchen, full bathroom, and entertainment center.
 You’ll also enjoy the wraparound dinette, capable of comfortably seating the entire family.
 Parents will like the master suite sealed off by sliding doors.
 It features a queen size bed and plenty of storage for clothes.

 The bunk room does not have a solid door but utilizes a curtain.
 The curtain may be one of the downsides of this model.
 However, the room does have three beds, which is great if your kids want to bring their best friend along for a camping trip.
-There is also a ton of shelving in the bunk room, which will help to keep all of the kids today and items neatly organized.
+There is also a ton of shelving in the bunk room, which will help keep all of the kid’s toys and items neatly organized.

 The 2100BH has a 19′ awning, plenty of cargo storage, and a full outdoor kitchen with a refrigerator and sink.
-The RV also has a heated and enclosed underbelly, large windows, and is prepped for solar panels.
+The RV also has a heated and enclosed underbelly and large windows and is prepped for solar panels.

 |Coachmen Freedom Express 292BHDS|